 Saying a strong “no” to your boss is a no-no.

-Women Settle Disputes With Accomodation, Men With Direct Competition
+Women Settle Disputes With Accommodation, Men With Direct Competition

 Since women prioritize relationships, they prefer to avoid losers and make everyone a winner.

 Competition means that someone has to lose, and that would upset relationships and the “dead-even balance of power” that women prefer.